Rules and current restrictions

 Wear face coverings where required

-You must wear a face covering when moving around indoor public areas and during in-person classes.
-This includes all teaching rooms, communal areas, study spaces, multi-occupancy toilets and shared kitchens.
+You must wear a face covering when moving around indoor public areas.
+This includes communal areas, shared study spaces, multi-occupancy toilets and shared kitchens.
+You are encouraged but not required to wear face coverings when you’re sitting in lectures or working in study spaces.

 Maintain social distance

-Many buildings have one-way systems in place, and additionally some rooms have reduced capacity which is clearly displayed.
 Look out for posters, signs and floor markings in buildings – they will provide clear instructions to help you navigate your way around.
+Some rooms also have reduced capacity which is clearly displayed.

-University staff, our Security team and special Covid-19 Ambassadors will be available to answer any questions you may have.
-They will also give polite instructions to individuals who aren’t social distancing or wearing face coverings.
+University staff and our Security team will be available to answer any questions you may have.
+They may also give polite instructions to individuals who aren’t social distancing or wearing face coverings in shared areas.
 Please follow their instructions – and be polite and respectful.

 Maintain good hand hygiene